J. C. Hall (businessman): Early life

 Joyce Clyde Hall was born on August 29, 1891, in David City, Nebraska, to Nancy "Nannie" Dudley (née Houston) and George Nelson Hall, a traveling Methodist minister.
 He was their third son.
 Hall was named after Methodist bishop Isaac W. Joyce.
 In 1901, his mother filed for divorce and was granted custody of Hall and his siblings.
 When Hall was seven, his father died.
 By age eight Hall was selling door-to-door with the company that eventually became Avon Products.
 Hall's belief was that in the difficult economic straits of his widowed mother's family, he needed to add a postscript to his father's bible quote, "the Lord will provide"; it was, "It's a good idea to give the Lord a little help."
 In 1905, Hall and his brothers invested US$540 to buy picture postcards to sell to store owners and other dealers around their area.
 They also convinced some of the traveling salesmen who came into the Halls' bookstore, which Joyce Hall's older brothers bought with a partner in 1902, to add the postcards to their sales territories.
 Hall conceived the Norfolk Post Card Company in 1907 in Norfolk, Nebraska.
-Hall attended high school in Norfolk, Nebraska but did not graduate.
+Hall attended high school in Norfolk but did not graduate.
 He enrolled at Spalding's Commercial College, but did not continue.